rocksun/awesome-aiops/README.md

 - [Mezmo](https://www.mezmo.com/) [closed-source] - Mezmo is a log ingestion and aggregation tool that uses ML to correlate and de-duplicate logs.
 With the explosion in observability data, having a tool that is able to make that data useful and actionable to teams is key.
 - [Causely](https://www.causely.io/) [closed-source] - Causely takes a unique approach of using a causal model to attempt to turn observability data and alerts into specific root causes.

+## MCP

+- [MCP Toolbox for Databases](https://github.com/googleapis/genai-toolbox) - MCP Toolbox for Databases is an open source MCP server for databases.
+It enables you to develop tools easier, faster, and more securely by handling the complexities such as connection pooling, authentication, and more.

 ## Experts